The Edge in Fraud Protection with Credit Card Protection Services!

 - The CardProtector automatically sends you an alert if any match is found so that you can then contact the card issuer and freeze the account.
 That means you get minute-to-minute credit card fraud protection around the clock.

 Now isn’t it time you started protecting your credit cards from theft the right way?
-Try using LogDog’s credit protection services!
+Try using LogDog’s credit protection services for your iOS or Android!

 - Open the CardProtector service of the LogDog app.